The process of embodied change

 This is especially true for those of us who are always “holding it all together” while silently falling apart inside.

 There may be stress, trauma, anxiety, burnout, emotional fatigue.
-A sense of being far from yourself, lost, depressed even and isolated.
-The nervous system is dysregulated and you might be battling constant intensity and even chaos.
+A sense of being far from yourself, lost, depressed, even isolated.
+The nervous system is dysregulated and you might be battling constant intensity and chaos.

 Step One: Grounding and Safety

-With practice, the contrast becomes more familiar.
-Stress and calm, tension and ease.
+With practice, the contrast becomes clearer: stress and calm, tension and ease.
 And with time, we learn how to come back to ourselves again and again.
+This grounding is what makes deeper change sustainable.

 Step Two: Feeling & Releasing

 From safety, something else becomes possible.
 We begin to feel what we’ve held inside.
-Emotions that we buried deep inside.
-Grief, anger, fear, begin to surface, not to overwhelm us, but to be witnessed and released.
+Buried grief, anger, fear surface not to overwhelm us, but to be witnessed and released.

 Processing doesn’t only happen in the mind.
 The thoughts may loop endlessly, but the body holds a different truth.
 When we allow emotions to arise and stay with them safely, even for a few breaths, something begins to move.